Am I eligible for a bursary?

 University of Sheffield, MA Journalism, entry 2:1

-Birmingham City University, MA Data journalism, entry 2:1
+Birmingham City University, MA Journalism, entry 2:1

 Leeds Trinity University, MA Journalism, entry 2:2